Housing Assistance Policy

 Private Sector Measures

-Projects and budget allocation are agreed subject to funds available on an annual basis by the Head of Strategic Growth in consultation with the Chief Financial Officer and the Cabinet Member for Health, Wellbeing and Democratic Services.
+Projects and budget allocation are agreed subject to funds available on an annual basis by the Head of Strategic Growth in consultation with the s151 officer and the Cabinet Member for Health, Wellbeing and Democratic Services.
+Details can be obtained upon request from the Private Sector Housing Team.

-In particular, funding will be targeted at landlords who are working with the council to provide lease and rent bond accepted cases for tenants on benefits and in need of housing.
+In particular, funding will be prioritised to landlords who are working with the council to provide lease and rent bond accepted cases for tenants on benefits and in need of housing.

 Energy Efficiency Measures

-Provision of energy efficiency improvement works to home owners on low income where they are not able to access funds from Government schemes for the works.
+Provision of energy efficiency improvement works to home owners on relatively low income where they are not able to access funds from Government schemes for the works and where they could not reasonably afford the cost of the works themselves.
 The grant to be repayable upon future sale of the property and recycled into discretionary assistance.